Find the most plant species in Illinois in 2021 and rejoice in your victory!

-How to join in the fun: Add your plant observations to the iNaturalist.org website or iPhone/Android app and it’ll automatically count toward the contest if it meets the rules below.
-Join the conversation on the Illinois Botanists Big Year Facebook group.
+How to join in the fun: Join the project, add your plant observations to the iNaturalist.org website or iPhone/Android app, and they’ll automatically count toward the contest when they meet the rules below.

 - Must be a plant (bryophytes and vascular plants – native and non-native species are accepted)

 - Must be observed between the dates of January 1st, 2021 and December 31st, 2021 (and uploaded by January 15th, 2022)